skn0012/cse15l-lab-reports/week-7-lab-report.md

 ## Challenge Task

-## 1. Remove lab7 Directory (skip if lab7 directory is not in ieng6 directory)
+## Setup

+1. Log into the _ieng6_ server
-1. Type *ls* into the terminal and check if lab
+2. Type *ls* into the terminal and check if lab7 is in the ieng6 directory